NightfuryEquinn/RTC-Made-Simple/RTC-Made-Simple-Server/README.md

 # RTC-Made-Simple-Server

-WebSocket-based video calling server for NestJS applications with WebRTc support.
+WebSocket-based video calling and chat server for NestJS applications with WebRTC support.

 ## Installation